matteobertoldo/renderkit/README.md

 npm install
 ```

-## Package manager
+## Package Manager

 Manage the plugins updates with `bower_components`.
 If you use different package managers you can simply update the resources or the "manager" into `gulp/gulpconfig.js` at `folder.pkg`.

-If you don't want to manage plugins with any package manager, simply set `packageManager.manage` in `gulp/gulpconfig.js` by `false` doing so it also performs the import speed.
 Find your plugin in [bower.io](https://bower.io/search/).
 In the event that a plugins is not present in "bower components" it will automatically be imported by the folder `app/js/vendor`.
 To install Bower:

 ```bash